2 Markov Decision Processes

 Environment --"observes *state*, *reward*"--> Agent

-Figure 1.1: The RL interaction loop.
+Figure 2.1: The RL interaction loop.
 The agent chooses an action that affects the environment.
 The environment updates according to the state transitions.
-Then the agent observes the updated environment and a reward signal that says how well the agent behaved.
+Then the agent observes the updated environment and a reward signal that describes progress made towards the goal.

-This chapter will introduce the most popular formalization for such tasks: Markov decision processes (MDPs).
-We will study dynamic programming (DP) algorithms for solving fully specified tasks in which we completely understand the environment.
+In this chapter, we’ll investigate the most popular mathematical formalization for such tasks: Markov decision processes (MDPs).
+We will study dynamic programming (DP) algorithms for solving tasks when the rules of the environment are totally known.
 We’ll describe how to evaluate different policies and how to compute (or approximate) the optimal policy for a given MDP.
 We’ll introduce the Bellman consistency condition, which allows us to analyze the whole sequence of interactions in terms of individual timesteps.

 Code